CityOfZion/standards/nodes.md

 email_to = YOUR_EMAIL_TO_RECEIVE_UPDATE_NOTIFICATIONS
 ```

-on email_to insert the email you want to be warned when updates occur.
+On email_to, insert the e-mail you want to be warned when updates occur.

 #### fail2ban

-Now we will install fail2ban, a tool that ban IPs in iptables that have suspicious behaviour.
+Now we will install fail2ban, a tool that bans IPs in iptables that have suspicious behaviour.
 It has good defaults, so just installing is enough.
 On Ubuntu:

 ```shell
 sudo apt-get install fail2ban